-You will be instructed to wear special stockings (TED hose).
+You may be instructed to wear special stockings.
 These stockings are used to help compress the veins in your legs.
-This helps to keep swelling down and reduces the chances of forming blood clots.
+This helps keep swelling down and reduces the chance of developing blood clots.

 - If swelling in the operative leg is bothersome, elevate the leg for short periods throughout the day.
-It's best to lie down and raise the leg above heart level. - Notify your physician if you notice increased pain or swelling in either leg. - We ask that you wear them for 4 weeks, 18 hours/day to both legs.
+It's best to lie down and raise the leg above heart level. - Notify your Orthopaedic Nurse Clinician if you notice increased pain or swelling in either leg. - We ask that you wear the stockings for 4 weeks, 18 hours a day to both legs.